tristanpendergrass/idle-game/README.md

 ## Version 0.1.1
 - [x] Fix some icons not showing in prod for items (soot2?)
-- [x] Fix performance by insuring no calls to intToString in game tick
+- [x] Fix performance by ensuring no calls to intToString in game tick
 - [x] Prevent skill level from exceeding 99
 - [x] Make release checklist. - change dev flags to prod flags, update version number in sidebar